 Your employer must not discriminate against you based on a protected characteristic as defined by the Equality Act 2010.
-Protected characteristics include age, disability, marriage, pregnancy and maternity, race, religion and sexual orientation.
+The Equality Act also treats sexual harrassment as a form of discrimination.
+Protected characteristics include age, disability, marriage, civil partnership, pregnancy and maternity, race, religion and sexual orientation.
 This means, for example, that it is illegal to:

 - dismiss you because you are gay;

 - select you for redundancy because you are pregnant;